alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/java.md

 #### Filter the APs to show just what can be onboarded

 When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardees and potential APs.
 The UI should only present the Onboardees when allowing the user to select what to onboard.

 On other platforms, when building an Onboarder application, it is recommended to use the native platform APIs to list out the nearby Wi-Fi APs.
 Doing this in a crowded Wi-Fi environment with many APs presents a challenge for the end user to scroll through a long list and identify the device to be onboarded.

 It is recommended to have the device use "AJ_" as a prefix for the SSID.
 As such, the Onboarder application can assume, based on the SSID, that a device can support the Onboarding service framework.
 The UI for the Onboarder application should present the devices that started with "AJ_" at the top of the list of nearby devices that can be onboarded.

 #### Use the Wi-Fi scan list from the device running the Onboarder application

 When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardees and potential APs.
 The UI should only present the Onboardees when allowing the user to select what to onboard.

 On other platforms, upon successfully joining and validating that a device supports the Onboarding service framework, a platform request should be made to get a list of the nearby APs.
 The application should filter out any SSIDs that start with "AJ_", as these should be Onboardee devices a user's personal AP.
 The UI will present the option to select an AP to preconfigure the SSID and if security on the AP is enabled show an input for a password/passphrase.

 #### Use the Wi-Fi scan list from the Onboardee device

 Once the Wi-Fi list is generated per [Use the Wi-Fi scan list from the device running the Onboarder application][use-wifi-scan-list-onboarder], use the Onboarding service framework API to request the list of APs that the Onboardee device can detect.
 This will ensure that the consumer selected/entered AP is detected by both devices, and that signal strength is sufficient to facilitate a connection.

 If the application provides a completely different list than what the Onboardee device detects, it is recommended to alert the user upon entering/selecting an AP that the device being onboarded could potentially be out of range of entered/selected AP.
 If the Onboardee application receives an error, show a pop-up with a suggestion to move the device or AP closer.
 It should then continue to send the credentials to the device and wait for the appropriate response/error messages.

 [building-android]: /develop/building/android
-[about-api-guide-android]: /develop/api-guide/about/android
+[about-api-guide-java]: /develop/api-guide/about/java
 [implement-onboarder-app]: #implementing-the-onboarder-application
 [onboarding-state-diagram]: /files/develop/api-guide/onboarding-state-diagram.png
 [use-wifi-scan-list-onboarder]: #use-wifi-scan-list-onboarder